hyperfield/pyappexec/README.md

 PyAppExec first looks for `pyappexec.ini` in the current directory; if it is not found, it scans each immediate subdirectory (this is how the sample config in `test2/pyappexec.ini` is discovered).
 To point at a specific file explicitly, pass `--config /path/to/pyappexec.ini`.

+On macOS, if you distribute PyAppExec inside an `.app` bundle, launch flags (for example `--reset-gui`) only work when you either run the embedded binary directly (`Your.app/Contents/MacOS/YourBinary --reset-gui`) or insert `--args` when using Finder/`open` (`open Your.app --args --reset-gui`).
+Anything after the `.app` path without `--args` is treated as a document, so PyAppExec never sees the flag.

 **Useful flags**

 - `--config /path/to/pyappexec.ini` – override the config discovery logic described above.